about me

 Plasma Wakefield Transformer

 As PI of the E304 experiment at FACET-II, I demonstrated a plasma "dual transformer" that decouples energy gain from quality preservation—converting a low-quality drive beam into a new, ultra-bright beam with 2× higher energy (>20 GeV) and 10× higher brightness.
 This approach achieves sub-0.5% energy spread while maintaining the extreme brightness needed for X-ray free-electron lasers, and enables novel staging architectures that could bypass the quality-preservation challenge plaguing conventional multi-stage designs.
-This work establishes a viable pathway toward compact plasma-driven light sources and TeV-scale colliders.
 Published in Nature Communications (2025).

 AI/ML-Driven Virtual Diagnostics

 I developed physics-informed "virtual diagnostics" that use machine learning to reconstruct the longitudinal phase space of femtosecond electron bunches from plasma wakefield accelerators—information impossible to measure directly.
-By combining physical constraints from nonlinear plasma wakefield theory and efficient optimization, this approach extracts complete longitudinal phase space information from limited diagnostic data (e.g., energy spectrum).
 This ML-driven technique was critical to analyzing E304 results and is now being adopted by collaborators in other PWFA experiments.
-Beyond diagnostics, this approach opens the door to ML-enabled optimization and autonomous control of plasma accelerators, enabling the generation of beams with designed properties.
+Beyond diagnostics, it opens the door to ML-enabled optimization and autonomous control of plasma accelerators.
 Published in Nature Communications (2025).

 Femtosecond Relativistic Electron Probing (FREP)

 I invented FREP during my Ph.D., using ultrashort relativistic electron bunches from a laser wakefield accelerator to probe plasma wakefields—capturing the first-ever snapshots of these microscopic, transient, near-light-speed structures.
-The technique works by passing a femtosecond probe beam perpendicular through the wakefield; deflections encode the field structure, creating direct 2D images.
 This breakthrough enabled the discovery of plasma wake reversal and earned the John Dawson Thesis Prize.
-FREP has since become an essential diagnostic for understanding beam-plasma dynamics at the frontier of plasma acceleration.
-Published in PRL (2017, Editors' Suggestions).
+FREP has since become an essential diagnostic at the frontier of plasma acceleration.
+Published in PRL (2017, Editors' Suggestion).

 Probing the Hierarchy of Kinetic Instabilities

-As PI of the AE98 experiment at BNL, I led the first direct measurement of the thermal Weibel instability—a fundamental kinetic instability predicted decades ago but with no conclusive experimental validations in laboraotries.
-Extending the FREP concept but using picosecond-long electron probes from linear accelerators, we mapped the self-generated magnetic fields in laser-ionized plasmas, revealing the growth and saturation of this instability.
-This work bridges laboratory and astrophysical plasma physics, validating theoretical predictions about processes occurring in cosmic magnetic field generation and gamma-ray bursts.
+As PI of the AE98 experiment at BNL, I led the first direct measurement of the thermal Weibel instability—a fundamental kinetic instability predicted decades ago but with no conclusive experimental validation in laboratories.
+We mapped the self-generated magnetic fields in laser-ionized plasmas, revealing the growth and saturation of this instability and bridging laboratory and astrophysical plasma physics.
 Published in PNAS (2022, highlighted by DOE) and PRL (2020).

 Let’s Connect